Amphibious aircraft: Design

 Floatplanes often have floats that are interchangeable with wheeled landing gear (thereby producing a conventional land-based aircraft).
 However, in cases where this is not practical, amphibious floatplanes, such as the amphibious version of the DHC Otter, incorporate retractable wheels within their floats.
+Some amphibians are fitted with reinforced keels which act as skis, allowing them to land on snow or ice with their wheels up.

 Many amphibian aircraft are of the flying boat type.
 These aircraft, and those designed as floatplanes with a single main float under the fuselage centerline (such as the Loening OL and Grumman J2F), require outrigger floats to provide lateral stability so as to avoid dipping a wingtip, which can destroy an aircraft if it happens at speed, or can cause the wingtip to fill with water and sink if stationary.
 While these impose weight and drag, amphibious aircraft also face the possibility of these getting hit when operating from a runway.
 A common solution is to make them retractable, like those found on the Consolidated Catalina; however, these are even heavier than fixed floats.
 Some aircraft may have the tip floats removed for extended use from land.
-Other amphibians, such as the Dornier Seastar, use stub wings, called sponsons, mounted with their own lower surfaces nearly even with the ventral "boat-hull" shaped fuselage surface.
+Other amphibians, such as the Dornier Seastar, use stub wings, called sponsons, mounted with their own lower surfaces nearly even with the ventral "boat-hull"-shaped fuselage surface.
 This can provide the needed stability, while floatplane amphibians usually avoid the problem by dividing their buoyancy requirements between two floats, much like a catamaran.

 Some non-amphibious seaplanes may be mistaken for amphibians (such as the Shin Meiwa PS-1) which carry their own beaching gear.
 Usually, this is a wheeled dolly or temporary set of wheels used to move a flying boat or floatplane from the water and allow it to be moved around on land.
 It can also appear as a conventional undercarriage.
 These are not built to take the impact of the aircraft landing on them.
-An amphibian can leave the water without anyone getting in the water to attach beaching wheels (or even having to have any handy), yet a fully functional undercarriage is heavy and impacts the aircraft's performance, and isn't required in all cases, so an aircraft may be designed to carry its own.
+An amphibian can leave the water without anyone getting in the water to attach beaching wheels (or even having to have any handy), yet a fully functional undercarriage is heavy and impacts the aircraft's performance, and is not required in all cases, so an aircraft may be designed to carry its own.

 Hazards

-An occasional problem with amphibians is with ensuring the wheels are in the correct position for landing.
+An occasional problem with amphibians is with ensuring that the wheels are in the correct position for landing.
 In normal operation, the pilot uses a checklist, verifying each item.
-Since amphibians can land with them up or down though, the pilot must take extra care to ensure they are correct for the chosen landing place.
-Landing wheels up on land may damage the keel (unless done on wet grass, a technique occasionally used by pilots of pure flying boats), while landing wheels down on water will almost always flip the aircraft upside down, causing substantial damage.
+Since amphibians can land with them up or down though, the pilot must take extra care to ensure that they are correct for the chosen landing place.
+Landing wheels-up on land may damage the keel (unless done on wet grass, a technique occasionally used by pilots of pure flying boats), while landing wheels-down on water will almost always flip the aircraft upside down, causing substantial damage.